 Pfc.
 Earl Orrin Burchard

-sisters and two brothers, he grew up at 413 South
+and two brothers, he grew up at 413 South Linn

-In October of 1940, Earl enlisted in the 32nd Tank Company of the Wisconsin National Guard.
-His reason for doing this was that the draft act had been passed and he wanted to fulfill his military obligation.
-He also knew that the unit was being called to federal service which would fulfill his military obligation more quickly.
-He decided that if he had to serve in the army, he would like to serve with friends from his hometown.
+In October of 1940, Earl enlisted in the 32nd Tank Company of the Wisconsin National Guard, because he wanted to fulfill his military obligation.
+He also knew that the unit was being called to federal service which would fulfill his military obligation, and if he had to serve in the army, he would like to serve with friends from his hometown.

 Earl next took part in maneuvers in Louisiana

-were on their way to capture it's command center
+Army's defenses and were on their way to capture

-The commanding general of the Blue Army was
+of the Blue Army was George S. Patton.

 On December 8, 1941, the same day as the attack